CocoIndex reached v1.0 at the start of this cycle.

 @coco.fn now accepts a per-argument memo_key, giving you fine-grained control over which arguments participate in the memoization cache key.

-Why it matters: production functions often take more than data.
-They also take clients, handles, config objects, loggers, tracing context, or debug flags.
-Those values can change across runs even when the meaningful input is identical.
-With memo_key, you can keep the cache keyed to the semantic input and avoid rerunning expensive transforms, embeddings, or LLM calls for the wrong reason.
+Production functions take more than data: clients, handles, config objects, loggers, tracing context, debug flags.
+Those values change across runs even when the meaningful input is identical, and each change could invalidate the cache and rerun expensive transforms, embeddings, or LLM calls for the wrong reason. memo_key keeps the cache keyed to the semantic input.

 The API maps parameter names to either a callable (transform the value before fingerprinting) or None (exclude the parameter entirely):